 Memberships and professional organizations

 I am an award-winning actor and playwright.
-My plays, which have been produced throughout the United States, include Trying Not to Stare, Calumnies, American Soil, What We Thought, and A Little Chatter, which appears in a collection of baseball plays from Playscripts, Inc. As a playwright, I have received commissions from Theatre Aloft, Mile Square Theatre, and the Susan G. Komen Foundation.
-Excerpts from my plays can be seen in the Audition Arsenal series, published by Smith & Kraus.
+As a playwright, I have received commissions from Portland Shakespeare Project, Mile Square Theatre, and the Susan G. Komen Foundation.
+My work is published by Playscripts, Inc., Scene4, Proscenium Journal, and Smith & Kraus.
 I am also the editor of Singular Voices, a book of monologues from the International Centre for Women Playwrights.
 My work has been recognized by the Portland Civic Theatre Guild, the New York International Fringe Festival, the Trustus Foundation, the Jane Chambers Competition, and the National 10-Minute Play Contest.